LavaMonster117/portfolio/README.md

 <h1>Welcome to My Portfolio!</h1>
 <em>My goal here is to adequately showcase my Manual and Automation QA skills share what I've learned, and update this portfolio with best practices over time as I refine my skills.
 This will also act as a teaching environment for people I know who are interested in becoming a QA Engineer.
 My hopes are to establish a valuable repo to draw from if I were ever to a part of establishing a QA department for a startup, or in the event I become rusty with certain tools and need a refresher, I can just come right back here.

-Just started today 2/3/2023.
-I hope to make lots of mistakes so I can learn and become even more POWERFUL!!! </em>
+<p>Just started today 2/3/2023.
+I hope to make lots of mistakes so I can learn and become even more POWERFUL!!!</p></em>

 <h1>This Repo's Agenda/To do List:</h1>
 <ul>